ArtifexSoftware/MuPDF.NET/docs/classes/displaylist.rst

 1. as a caching-mechanism to reduce parsing of a page
 2. as a data structure in multi-threading setups, where one thread parses the page and another one renders pages.
 This aspect is currently not supported by PyMuPDF.

-A display list is populated with objects from a page, usually by executing :meth:`Page.get_displaylist`.
+A display list is populated with objects from a page, usually by executing :meth:`Page.GetDisplaylist`.
 There also exists an independent constructor.

 "Replay" the list (once or many times) by invoking one of its methods :meth:`~DisplayList.run`, :meth:`~DisplayList.get_pixmap` or :meth:`~DisplayList.get_textpage`.